bekk/react-native-workshop/setup.md

 ### Windows
 1. Run `react-native start`
 2. Run `react-native run-android` in another shell, if this fails try `cd android && ./gradlew installDebug`
+3. Verify that the app is running in the emulator

 If you have any trouble check [this](trouble-windows-android.md)

 ### OSX
 1. Run `bash android/run.sh`, this checks your configuration and starts react-native
+2. Verify that the app is running in the emulator

 If you have any trouble check [this](trouble-osx-android.md)